simsim314/CatForce/README.md

 `full-report <file name>`

-If you want to report all catalysts ignoring the filters into seperate file , specify file name with full-report.
+If you want to report all valid catalysts ignoring the filters into seperate file.

+file name - specify file name for the full-report.

  NOTE: fit-in-width-height optimization will still run and ignore all that don't fit.
 The difference is that fit-in optimization is pre-calcuation filter, while the usual filter is post-calculation filter, so the report can still be done into seperate place.